pbadler/forecasting-dynamics-course/lectures/state-space-modeling.md

 ### Observation model

 * Google searches aren't perfect measures of the number of flu cases (which are what should be changing in the process model and what we care about)
-* So model this imperfect observation
+* So we model this imperfect observation

 y_t = x_t + e_t